-- Drawing using the camera obscura. - There were also methods to automate the recording of nature before the invention of photography. - This painting shows Lady Frances Scott, an amateur artist of some repute (she was known to Horace Walpole) with a camera obscura making her own mechanically assisted version of the scene.
+- We start with a pre-photographic device but it was one that could be used to record a scene.
+This painting shows Lady Frances Scott, an amateur artist of some repute (she was known to Horace Walpole) with a camera obscura making her own mechanically assisted version of the scene.
 The picturesque viewpoint overlooks Roslin Castle, 8 miles from Edinburgh.
 Many artists including Paul Sandby used a camera obscura to keep a visual journal of their travels.
 Her friend Lady Elliot is seated beside her adding a picturesque element to the scene.
 Amateur artists appeared first in the eighteenth century and they were most often female watercolourists painting landscapes. - The camera obscura inspired Thomas Wedgwood, Joseph Nicéphore Niépce and Henry Fox Talbot to try to find ways to automatically record the image displayed.
 They were all aware that silver halides were sensitive to light. - The artist, Paul Sandby (1731-1809), was an English map maker turned landscape artist in watercolours.
 He was a founding member of the Royal Academy with his older brother Thomas Sandby.

-- Leonardo da Vinci (1452-1519), wrote the earliest known clear description of a camera obscura in 1502.
-There are many earlier references to optical devices and it has been suggested that naturally occuring small holes into a dark cave could have thrown an image onto a wall and inspired cave painting. - Roslin Castle is about eight miles southwest of Edinburgh and was built in the fourteenth century.
+- Roslin Castle is about eight miles southwest of Edinburgh and was built in the fourteenth century.
 The ruins over look the River Esk and the scene was often the subject of poetry and paintings.
-The wild and sublime view also attracted visitors and this painting reflects the growing trend for picturesque touring.

-- 'Picturesque' beauty was created and promoted by the Reverend William Gilpin whose 'Observations on the River Wye' appeared in print in 1782.
+The wild and sublime view also attracted visitors and this painting reflects the growing trend for picturesque touring. - 'Picturesque' beauty was created and promoted by the Reverend William Gilpin whose 'Observations on the River Wye' appeared in print in 1782.
 He was a pioneer of the 'Picturesque' and he saw the landscape as 'expressive of that peculiar beauty which is agreeable in a picture.'
-His writings influenced the remarkable popularity of English landscape painting during the last decade of the 18th Century, and inspired the Romantic poets.
+His writings influenced the remarkable popularity of English landscape painting during the last decade of the

+- 18th Century, and inspired the Romantic poets.
 Gilpin's book was arguably the first tour guide to be published in Britain, it was one of a series of illustrated guidebooks to help travellers locate and enjoy the most 'Picturesque' aspects of the countryside. - The design of the camera obscura was simple, light coming through a small opening in front of the box would hit a mirror placed at an angle and this projected the image onto a glass surface on which was laid a sheet, allowing its user to draw the outlines.
 The camera obscura was extremely popular with amateur artists and travellers who wished to keep a visual record of their search for the picturesque.
 There were used by amateurs, as shown here, but also by professional artists, such as Paul Sandby, Canaletto (1697-1768) and Joshua Reynolds. - It should be noted that Aristotle and Euclid mentioned a type of camera obscura.

-• Yale Center for British Art
+Yale Center for British Art